 For a retail price of $199, the Icon is one of the most expensive in this review.
 While it's specialized and of good quality, there are other options out there for much less.
 You're paying for exceptional features for organization and ease of use.

 If you love to carry all your gadgets and you value organization, the Incase Icon is a perfect choice.
 Load it up with all your favorite tech and get out the door.
-It's perfect for commuting to work, a coffee shop, or to bop around town.
+It's perfect for commuting to work, taking to a coffee shop, or while bopping around town.